bradtho/bradtho.github.io/_posts/2021-06-10-github-and-azure-security.md

 X  fixing CI error                                     demo  master  push  944898002 X  removing the distroless step and amending workflow  demo  master  push  944893062 ✓  updating push workflow for container scanning       demo  master  push  944690742

-To see more runs for this workflow, try: gh run list --workflow push.yml To see the YAML for this workflow, try: gh workflow view push.yml --yaml

 $ gh run view 944934764 --repo bradtho/myapplication